greenelab/deep-review/sections/04_study.md

 ### Structure determination and cryo-electron microscopy

-Recent advances in cryo-electron microscopy (cryo-EM) have allowed the structural determination characterization of proteins and macromolecularbiological complexes at atomic resolutions [@doi:10.1016/j.cell.2015.03.049].
-This has allowed the structures of biological moleculesComplexes intractable to study by established approaches like X-ray crystallography and NMR haveto been solved using this method [@doi:10.1038/nature12822].
+Recent advances in cryo-electron microscopy (cryo-EM) have allowed the structural characterization of proteins and macromolecular complexes at near atomic resolution [@doi:10.1016/j.cell.2015.03.049].
+Complexes intractable to study by established approaches like X-ray crystallography and NMR have been solved using this method [@doi:10.1038/nature12822].
 Structures are determined in cryo-EM through comparisons of hundreds of individual images [@doi:10.1016/j.cell.2015.03.050].
-These Thus, advances have depended in part on increased throughput in image capture.
-Structures are determined in cryo-EM through comparisons of hundreds of individual images [@doi:10.1016/j.cell.2015.03.050].
-The development of new technologies, such as direct electron detectiondetectors, has allowed formade practical the collection of the images required for high resolution structuresthe large number of micrographs required to solve high-resolution structures.
+Thus, advances have depended on increased throughput in image capture.
+The development of new technologies, such as direct electron detectors, made practical the collection of the large number of micrographs required to solve high-resolution structures.
 Supporting these rapid collection technologies, new software has been developed for image processing.
 For many tasks, analysis can be accomplished in real time as images are generated.

 Other components of cryo-EM image processing remain recalcitrant to automation.
-For instance, in particle picking, micrographs are scanned for to identify individual molecular imagesparticles that will be used incontribute to structure refinement.
+For instance, in particle picking, micrographs are scanned to identify individual molecular images that will be used in structure refinement.
 In typical applications, hundreds of thousands of particles are necessary to determine a structure to near atomic resolution, making manual selection impractical [@doi:10.1016/j.cell.2015.03.050].
 Furthermore, images containing high resolution information are low contrast and difficult to interpret by eye.
-Machine learning approaches have been applied to address theseis challenges.
+Machine learning approaches have been applied to address these challenges.
 Typical approaches are semi-supervised; a user will select several particles manually, and these selections will be used to train a classifier [@doi:10.1016/j.jsb.2006.04.006 @doi:10.1016/j.jsb.2014.11.010].
 Now convolutional neural networks, such as those applied in facial recognition and image classification [@doi:10.1038/nature14539], are utilized by deep learning frameworks DeepPicker [@doi:10.1016/j.jsb.2016.07.006] and DeepEM